Colon & Rectal Cancer Diagnosis

 How fast should I make decisions?

 It’s important to make good decisions without delay.
 With colon and rectal cancers, it’s important to act fast but not so fast that you miss opportunities to listen to the physicians recommended cancer treatment plan and consider any questions you may have.
 The first step is typically scheduling an appointment with a colorectal cancer specialist at an oncology office convenient to you.
-Our cancer treatment centers are located in Northern Arizona (Flagstaff, Prescott Valley, and Sedona), Phoenix (Arrowhead, Chandler, Deer Valley, East Valley, Estrella, Glendale, Peoria, and Scottsdale), and Southern Arizona (Green Valley, Nogales, Safford, and Tucson).
+Our cancer treatment centers are located in and around Northern Arizona (Flagstaff and Prescott Valley), Phoenix (Arrowhead, Chandler, Deer Valley, East Valley, Gilbert, Glendale, Goodyear, Mesa, Scottsdale and Tempe), and Southern Arizona (Green Valley and Tucson).

 What kind of doctor should I see first?

 To help make decisions about your colorectal cancer treatment, it’s helpful to consult with a medical oncologist first.
 As a cancer specialist, they will be up-to-date on the best way to manage your cancer depending on the location of the colon or rectal cancer, size of the tumor and if it’s spread to other areas of the body.
 They are often the lead physician over managing your cancer treatment process.
 Many times, new patients seek a colorectal surgeon first, which is not always the best first step in treating cancer.

 Spending time with a medical oncologist will allow him or her to develop a plan that would be best for your situation.
 They also have the benefit of consulting with a multidisciplinary team of other cancer specialists who specialize in various types of colorectal cancer treatments including surgery, radiation therapy and others.

 During your appointments with your cancer care team, there will be many details discussed about your cancer treatment plan and it can be overwhelming.
 It can be hard to remember all the important details that you may want or need to know, and often times it would be beneficial to be able to refer back to these details, especially for your first few doctor's appointments.